syncfusion-content/xamarin-docs/Xamarin/Navigation-Drawer/Swipe-Gesture-and-Sensitivity.md

 ---
 layout: post
-title: SwipGesture and Sensitivity in Xamarin Navigation Drawer | Syncfusion
+title: SwipGesture and Sensitivity in Xamarin Navigation Drawer | Syncfusion®
-description: Learn here all about SwipGesture and its Sensitivity support in Syncfusion Xamarin Navigation Drawer (SfNavigationDrawer) control and more.
+description: Learn here all about SwipGesture and its Sensitivity support in Syncfusion® Xamarin Navigation Drawer (SfNavigationDrawer) control and more.
 platform: Xamarin
 control: NavigationDrawer
 documentation: ug